HamzaLakouti/Data-Structures-Journey/README.md

 # Data-Structures-Journey 🚀

-Welcome to Data Structures Journey! 🚀
+Welcome to Data Structures Journey!

 In this repository, I'm documenting my self-taught learning experience of various data structures.
-From fundamental concepts to advanced implementations, this repository serves as a roadmap for learning data structures comprehensive collection of my code (in JAVA) and notes as I explore the world of data structures.
+From fundamental concepts to advanced implementations, this repository serves as a roadmap for learning data structures as well as a comprehensive collection of my code (in JAVA) and notes as I explore data structures.

 ## Why this repository?